yongqiye00/yongqiye00.github.io/content/publication/conference-paper/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *IEEE Conference on Computer Vision and Pattern Recognition*
-publication_short: In *ICW*
+publication_short: In *CVPR*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The spiking cameras offer the benefits of high dynamic range (HDR), high temporal resolution, and low data redundancy.
+However, reconstructing HDR videos in high-speed conditions using single-bit spikings presents challenges due to the limited bit depth.
+Increasing the bit depth of the spikings is advantageous for boosting HDR performance, but the readout efficiency will be decreased, which is unfavorable for achieving a high frame rate (HFR) video.
+To address these challenges, we propose a readout mechanism to obtain rolling-mixed-bit (RMB) spikings, which involves interleaving multi-bit spikings within the single-bit spikings in a rolling manner, thereby combining the characteristics of high bit depth and efficient readout.
+Furthermore, we introduce RMB-Net for reconstructing HDR and HFR videos.
+RMBNet comprises a cross-bit attention block for fusing mixed-bit spikings and a cross-time attention block for achieving temporal fusion.
+Extensive experiments conducted on synthetic and real-synthetic data demonstrate the superiority of our method.
+For instance, pure 3-bit spikings result in 3 times of data volume, whereas our method achieves comparable performance with less than 2% increase in data volume.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: []
+#tags: []

 # Display this page in the Featured widget?
 featured: true